 Rocks placed around the base of the wharf pilings would cover the existing soft (mud) substrate with a hard substrate.
-This modification to the bottom substrate would be limited to a totaln area of approximately 0.1 acre (0.04 ha) within the footprint of the wharf, with a patch of rock around each of the 42 outer steel piles.
+This modification to the bottom substrate would be limited to an area of 0.1 acre (0.04 ha) within the footprint of the wharf.